 Heidelberg University has agreements with the University of Ulsan in Ulsan, South Korea and Intercontinental Recruitment and Support Services of the United Kingdom.
-Through IRSS qualified students can enroll directly into the following United Kingdom university programs: The University of Essex (Colchester, United Kingdom), The University of York (York, United Kingdom), University of Sunderland (Sunderland, United Kingdom), University of Bristol (Bristol, United Kingdom), University of Limerick (Limerick, Ireland) and Foundation for International Education (FIE) programs.
+Through IRSS qualified students can enroll directly into the following United Kingdom university programs: The University of Essex (Colchester, United Kingdom), University of Sunderland (Sunderland, United Kingdom), University of Bristol (Bristol, United Kingdom), University of Limerick (Limerick, Ireland) and Foundation for International Education (FIE) programs.